socialfoundations/lawma/data_generation/README.md

-# Generating classification tasks from the Supreme Court and Songer databases
+# Generate classification tasks from the Supreme Court and Songer databases

 Here we provide the steps to generate the legal classification tasks considered in our work.
-We include these tasks in the `../tasks/` folder as `.jsonl` files.

 ## Download the court opinions of each court case in the SC/Songer databases